joyent/conch-api/docs/modules/Conch::Controller::HardwareVendor.md

 ## find\_hardware\_vendor

-Chainable action that uses the `hardware_vendor_id_or_name` value provided in the stash (usually via the request URL) to look up a build, and stashes the result in `hardware_vendor`.
+Chainable action that uses the `hardware_vendor_id_or_name` value provided in the stash (usually via the request URL) to look up a hardware vendor, and stashes the result in `hardware_vendor`.

 ## get\_all